nicolaDeCristofaro/Target_Set_Selection_on_Real_World_Networks/README.md

 # Computational Complexity

-# Results Discussion
+# Tests execution and results discussion

 ## edge filtering based on propability
+- test configuration
 - before/after filtering for each probability distribution function used

+## TSS executions
-- tests configuration on paper
+- tests configuration, execution and discussion on graphics

 # Conclusions